cbcrg/tcoffee/docs/tcoffee_manual.rst

 Will cause every pair of slow_pair to have a weight equal to 250

-Plug-out: Using T-Coffee as a plug-in
+Plug-out: using T-Coffee as a plug-in
 =====================================
 Just because it enjoys enslaving other methods as plug-ins, does not mean that T-Coffee does not enjoy being incorporated within other packages.
 We try to give as much support as possible to anyone who wishes to incorporate T-Coffee in an alignment pipeline.